 plans to relieve the A63/N10’s onslaught of lorries

 Will this improve travel on this heavily used road?
 Certainly, though in the meantime there will be roadwork delays.
-For the RN10 section, the original plan was to make two sections of six lanes instead of four (at Labouheyre and Castets), where lorries would be allowed to overtake without blocking other traffic.
+For the RN10 section, the original plan was to make two sections of six lanes instead of lanes (at Labouheyre and Castets), where lorries would be allowed to overtake without blocking other traffic.
 Now the intention is now to make the whole 102 km a two-by-three lane motorway, by using the current wide safety strip between the two carriageways [page in French].
 It will be sad to lose this attractive and unusual method of separating the carriageways, which is often planted with verdant shrubbery and sometimes more of the ubiquitous maritime pines, but this method of widening the roadway will minimise encroachment into the singular, intense and haunting landscape of pine forest.
 The widening of the A63 to the Spanish border will end the trapping of light vehicle traffic behind lumbering lorries vainly trying to overtake each other.

 put the lorries on ferries and trains